AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 ## Write path

-DynamoDB Streams and a simple Lambda function would be used to ensure the _statistics_ items are recalculated upon each change event.
+DynamoDB Streams and a Lambda function would be used to ensure the _statistics_ items are recalculated upon each change event.
 If this feature was being added after the system originally went live, Step Functions or EMR could be used to parallel scan the table and retroactively populate the statistics.

 ## Summary